 Within the first floor of the mansion, Vio studies spirit magic in a quiet room, a place where the sun does not meet.

-These people are called beast folk.
-There are roughly four types of this race: there are those whose ears and tails resemble rabbits’, cats’ and wolves’, and those who have feathers springing from their backs like birds.
+These people are known as beast folk.
+There are roughly four types of this race: those whose ears and tails resemble rabbits’, cats’ and wolves’, and those who have feathers springing from their backs like birds.

 In this world called Edelbaran, humans and beast folk coexist.

 Depending on the country, either humans or beast folk are considered to be a lower class.
 However, there is no discrimination in the Kingdom of Istia, where Vio lives.
 The separation between nobles and commoners is striking.
 There are even beast folk among the nobility.

 There is no distinction between the two races apart from appearance.
 Spirit magic proficiency and physical ability depend on the individual.
 Some beast folk are bad at exercise; some humans are poor at spirit magic.

 He summons Lil, who is walking quietly at the end of the corridor.
 Before long, she turns around.
 She beams, her smile blooming like a flower.

 “Lord Vio, are you going for a stroll?”